Ensemble learning priors unfolding for scalable Snapshot Compressive Sensing: Our proposed methods

-Now, We re-order the updating equations and summarize the entire algorithm in Algorithm~\ref{algo:ELP_unfolding}.
+By re-ordering the updating equations, we summarize the entire algorithm in Algorithm~\ref{algo:ELP_unfolding}.

-\section{Scalable learning for SCI~}
+\subsection{Scalable learning for SCI~}

-The traditional deep learning methods have no scalable ability.
-One training model only can be apply one kind of scene.
-When the scene data size changes, the new corresponding model must be trained again.
-Even some deep learning method, which is indepenpent of MLP, such as Dense3D-Unfolding~\cite{cheng2021memory}, can be applied to different spatial size case, while they has no temporal scalable ability.
+Existing deep learning methods usually have limited scalability, \ie, one trained model can only be applied to one system with specific masks and compression ratio $B$.
+When the scene data size changes, the new corresponding model usually needs to be trained again.
+The most recent MetaSCI~\cite{wang2021metasci} can quickly be applied to a new model but also demands new adaptation process. {In addition, MetaSCI adaptation is limited in space but not suitable for time (compression ratio).} Even some deep learning methods that are independent of multi-layer perception, such as Dense3D-Unfolding, can be applied to different spatial size cases, but they have no temporal scalability.
+They must be trained again for new applications with different temporal dimensions $B$.